PraddyumnYadav/PraddyumnYadav/README.md

 * 📲 Kivy
 * 💻 Tkinter

+## Currently Working on...

+- A Machine Learning Project to Predict Titles of YouTube Videos.

+- Learning Linear Algebra.

+- Learning Machine Learning.

 ## Contact Me
 * Feel free to get in touch with me via [email](mailto:praddyumnyadav@gmail.com).
 * You Can Contact Me in Two Different Languages - **English & Hindi**.